-The table also presents results by education, a major determinant of family income and inequality through its impact on labour earnings and marital sorting.39 Values for the Gini coefficient in rows 2 to 4 show that inequality in pre-tax income is especially pronounced among families with low educated women, both on an annual and a lifetime basis.
-This is largely a consequence of the high incidence of unemployment among this group.40 Yet the tax-benefit system seems particularly well targeted to reduce inequality among the least educated, bringing it to levels similar to those for the two higher education groups.
+ity through its impact on labour earnings and marital sorting.
+Values for the Gini coefficient in rows 2 to 4 show that inequality in pre-tax income is especially pronounced among families with low educated women, both on an annual and a lifetime basis.
+This is largely a consequence of the high incidence of unemployment among this group.
+Yet the tax and benefits system seems particularly well targeted to reduce inequality among the least educated, bringing it to levels similar to those for the two higher education groups.
 Below we investigate why this might be so.

-Further information on the nature of family inequality and the redistributive properties of the tax-benefit system is displayed in table 5.
-Columns 1 to 3 (5 to 7) contain the gross and net income and tax shares by gross annual (lifetime) income quintile.
-The first two columns show that most of the redistribution in annual income occurs at the bottom and top quintiles, with the tax-benefit system barely affecting the middle of the distribution.
-Column 3 confirms that the share of contributions to the public budget by the 3 middle quintiles is similar to their gross income shares.
+Further information on the nature of family inequality and the redistributive properties of the tax and benefits system is displayed in table 5.
+Columns 1 to 3 (5 to 7) contain the earned and disposable income and tax shares by earned annual (lifetime) income quintile.
+The first two columns show that most of the redistribution in annual income occurs at the bottom and top quintiles, with the tax and benefits system barely affecting the middle of the distribution.
+Column 3 confirms that the share of contributions to the public budget by the 3 middle quintiles is similar to their earned income shares.
 Consistent with the previous findings, inequality is less severe on a lifetime basis but there is also less redistribution (columns 5 to 7).
 Still, most redistribution occurs at the extreme quintiles, just as for annual inequality.
-Overall, these figures suggest that the tax-benefit system has a non-negligible impact on both inter- and intra- personal income smoothing.
-The aggregate tax rates on annual and lifetime income (columns 4 and 8, respectively), confirm this pattern.41 They show a very progressive
+Overall, these figures suggest that the tax and benefits system has a non-negligible impact on both inter- and intra- personal income smoothing.
+The aggregate tax rates on annual and lifetime income (columns 4 and 8, respectively), confirm this pattern.
+They show a very progressive taxation at the bottom of the income distribution, particularly for annual income, that then flattens out quickly to exhibit just mild progression.